Navy bomb disposal team retrieves ‘old hand grenade’ at Isle of Wight resort

 A Royal Navy bomb disposal team has retrieved an “old hand grenade” that was found in a holiday resort on the Isle of Wight.

-Away Resorts Management (ARM), which runs the centre at Bembridge, Whitecliff Bay, said the device was found on Thursday night.
+Away Resorts Management (ARM), which runs the centre at Bembridge, Whitecliff Bay, said the device was discovered on Thursday night.

 Local media reported that a guest staying at the park found the device on a beach and carried it back to their caravan, thinking it was a fossil.

-Having had to evacuate guests from the area for several hours, ARM welcomed the end of the incident.
+In an update on Friday morning, ARM said: “The hand grenade has been retrieved by the Royal Navy Bomb Disposal team.

-“Thank you for your patience, we are all very grateful,” the company said.
+“Thank you for your patience, we are all very grateful.

 “If you are staying with us at the moment it is now safe to return to your accommodation.”